Debraj245/Netflix-Clone/README.md

-A streaming platform clone built with modern web technologies.
-Features include user authentication, movie browsing, and responsive design for all devices.

 # 🎬 Netflix Clone

 A responsive **Netflix landing page clone** built using only **HTML** and **CSS**.
 This project mimics the front page of Netflix for learning purposes, showcasing layout skills, responsive design, and modern CSS techniques.